exonum/exonum-doc/src/advanced/consensus/requests.md

   has not yet been sent ).
 - If the sender specified `lock_round`, which is greater than the stored PoL, node initiates sending `RequestPrevotes`.
-- If the node have formed +2/3 `Prevote`, it deletes the data for the corresponding request `RequestPrevotes` and timeouts, if the node requested them earlier.
+- If the node have formed +2/3 `Prevote` messages, it deletes the data for the corresponding request `RequestPrevotes` and timeouts, if the node requested them earlier.